gregalexsmith/gregalexsmith/_posts/categories-of-software-value.md

 ## Certainty

 We want to understand our current world and how we got here.
-Software assists here this though systematization, recording, logging, data aggregation and storage.
+Software assists this though systematization, recording, logging, data aggregation and storage.

 _We know what’s happened and what we have now._